NumerousHats/aspace_data_audit_demo/README.md

 Manipulating timetwister output, appending to original query output

+### Demo 4: Labels

+#### Objectives
+- Query the ArchivesSpace database to retrieve all user-supplied labels attached to resource-, archival object-, or digital-object level notes.
+- Analyze results

+#### Query Database

+`get_all_notes.sql`
+- Returns note text (JSON format), URI, persistent ID

+Note: this query gets all notes.
+You can run this query one time and run numerous demos from this presentation on the same dataset.
+Can also split by repository for quicker analysis.
+Might be a good idea to make copies of the output.

+#### Extract Text

+`extract_text.py`

+Extract notes type and label into a list, along with URI and persistent ID

+#### Analyze Data

+`pandas-toolbox.py`

+Get counts of label usage relative to note type

-### Demo 4: Managing Shared Records (Controlled Value Lists, Agents, Subjects, Container Profiles, etc) + Extents
+### Demo 5: Managing Shared Records (Controlled Value Lists, Agents, Subjects, Container Profiles, etc) + Extents

 #### Objectives
 - Query the ArchivesSpace database to retrieve all records linked to controlled values